-Over 3.4 billion email scams or phishing emails are sent every day.
-This adds up to one trillion email scams per year.
-These numbers make it easier to understand how and why employees become victims of phishing email scams.
+Over 3.4 billion phishing emails are sent out to unsuspecting recipients every day.
+At that pace, over 1 trillion email scams are deployed in one calendar year.
+The sheer enormity of these numbers makes it easier to understand how and why employees become victims of phishing email scams.

-And this is exactly why you need to give employees actionable information on how to report an email scam.
-As part of your phishing awareness training, you need to remind employees that you want them to report phishing emails and to immediately let you know if they have fallen victim to an email scam.
+And this is precisely why you need to give employees actionable information on reporting an email scam.
+As part of your phishing awareness training, you need to remind employees that you want them to report phishing messages and immediately let you know if they have fallen victim to an email scam.

 To report an email scam, do the following: